russell-n/theape/ape/plugins/base_plugin.rst

-        missing_option_message = "Option '{option}' in section '{section}' of type {option_type} for plugin '{plugin}' required but missing" missing_section_message = "Section '{section}' to configure '{plugin}' not found in configuration" missing_plugin_option_message = "'plugin' option missing in section '{0}'" extra_message = "Extra {item_type} in section '{section}. '{name}'" check_rep_failure_message = "Errors in section [{0}] in the configuration"
+        missing_option_message = "Option '{option}' in section '{section}' of type {option_type} for plugin '{plugin}' required but missing" missing_section_message = "Section '{section}' to configure '{plugin}' not found in configuration" missing_plugin_option_message = "'plugin' option missing in section '{0}'" missing_plugin_replacement = "<non-plugin>"
+        extra_message = "Extra {item_type} in section '{section}. '{name}'"
+        check_rep_failure_message = "Errors in section [{0}] in the configuration"

-The BaseConfiguration Abstract Base Class
+The SubConfiguration Abstract Sub Class
 -----------------------------------------

-The *BaseConfiguration* is an abstract base class that provides both implemented methods and properties as well as abstract properties which child classes must implement.
+The *SubConfiguration* is an abstract base class that provides both implemented methods and properties as well as abstract properties which child classes must implement.
 The intention is for plugin-building classes to build on it so that there is a reasonably uniform pattern across these builders.
 It is also meant to be a bridge between ConfigObj and the components of the APE or other code that underlies an Ape-plugin.
 The implementation is based around how ConfigObj handles the expected form of the plugin configuration file sections.
+This was originally the ``BaseConfiguration`` but when creating plugins for external code I found having one Configuration made things difficult, so this was created to allow the creation of configuration classes that only create the configuration without requiring that a ``product`` property be implemented.

 .. uml::

-   BaseClass <|-- BaseConfiguration
+   SubClass <|-- SubConfiguration
-   BaseConfiguration o- validate.Validator
+   SubConfiguration o- validate.Validator
-   BaseConfiguration o- configobj.ConfigObj
+   SubConfiguration o- configobj.ConfigObj
-   BaseConfiguration o- BaseConfigurationConstants
+   SubConfiguration o- SubConfigurationConstants

 .. module:: ape.plugins.base_plugin
 .. autosummary::
    :toctree: api

-   BaseConfiguration
+   SubConfiguration

 Abstract Properties
 ~~~~~~~~~~~~~~~~~~~